 Communities play a significant role in battling drug abuse.
 Attorney General DeWine encourages grassroots efforts through the work of a drug abuse awareness coordinator on his staff.
 Among the projects that have resulted:

-Three community groups — Tyler’s Light in Central Ohio, Hope Blooms in Southeast Ohio, and Cole’s Warriors in West Central Ohio — worked with the Attorney General’s Office to produce videos featuring local teens and parents to raise awareness of opiate abuse and encourage young people to be part of the solution.
+Four community groups — Tyler’s Light in Central Ohio, Hope Blooms in Southeast Ohio, Cole’s Warriors in West Central Ohio, and SOLACE Portsmouth in partnership with the Garrett Maloney Foundation in Southern Ohio — worked with the Attorney General’s Office to produce videos featuring local teens and parents to raise awareness of opiate abuse and encourage young people to be part of the solution.